Voting in Tennessee

 Early Voting In Tennessee

 Tennessee offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins 20 days before the election and ends five days before the election.
-Early voting is available on Saturdays but closed on holidays that fall within the time period.
+Early voting begins 20 days prior to the election and ends 5 days before the election, or ends 7 days before a presidential preference primary.